ihitrec/Sudoku/README.md

 - Changing the cursor to pointer made the selection to be highlited for a second on mobile.
 I have used a media pointer feature to determine what device the website is accessed from.
 The feature is not fully accurate as it depends on the user agent, but it is the closest way of fixing the problem at the moment.
 The only disadvantage of it not being loaded properly is that the cursor is not going to change.

 > Only the bugs that required a longer time to discover and fix were put here.
 There were minor bugs along the way, but were not included in this section since it would be too long.
 For more information check out commits with "small bug fixes" in the title which have a comment for each bug fix.
+I was testing and discovering bugs trough the developement proccess, fixing them right away.
+After the final check, all features are tested and appear to be working as intended.

 ## Commit messages
 The commit messages follow conventional commit format: **type(optional scope): description**.
 Here are the commit message types used in this project: